AllenInstitute/bmtk/docs/autodocs/source/bionet_tutorial.rst

+:orphan:

 Simulating example networks with BioNet
 =======================================

 To get started with running simulations with BioNet, we recommend to run network examples provided in the directory docs/examples/simulators/bionet:

 * /14cells : network of 14 cell receiving an external input.
 * /450cells : network of 450 cells receiving an external input

 Working through the sections below, you will learn about contents of folders in each example and how to use them to run a simulation.